positlabs/spark-DevCircComChallenge-Smoke/README.md

 <img src="https://github.com/The-AR-Company/spark-DevCircComChallenge-Smoke/blob/main/images/Blend.png" width="500"/>

 At this point we can connect the output of our blend to the device output and finally see some preliminary results, as it's drawing with the transparency.
 We can change the background color by touching the color in the delay frame.
 It's also here that we see our initial loop, that starts from our cameraTexture based setup and goes into the texture transform.
-From there it enters the cycle, getting modified, sent into the delay frame, which in turn is fed back into our blend and sent through to cycle once more.
+From there it enters the cycle, getting modified, sent into the delay frame, which in turn is fed back into our blend and sent through to cycle ad infinitum.

 <img src="https://github.com/The-AR-Company/spark-DevCircComChallenge-Smoke/blob/main/images/First%20Loop.png" width="600"/>

 Modifying the values within the 2d transform pack will directly impact the effect.
 For example affecting the scale even by just 0,01 will make the frames scale off in a direction.
-For our purposes, we want the transformations to be centered on the user segmentation, so we'll also set Pivots to 0,5.
+For our purposes, we want the transformations to be centered, so we'll also set Pivots to 0,5 (they are relative to the screen).
 You can play around with this to get wild results, from changing the values to using the facetracker position as a driving force, have fun!

 <img src="https://github.com/The-AR-Company/spark-DevCircComChallenge-Smoke/blob/main/images/Values.png" width="400"/>